jackmercy/helena-project/README.md

 # Helena's Gift

-#To run project at dev
+##To run project at dev

 Open CMD and run `gulp` for server side
-Open second CMD and run `ng serve --proxy-config proxy.config.json` for angular app
+Open second CMD and run `npm start` for angular app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.